Ho Mann Jahaan: Critical reception

 The film generally received mixed reviews.
 Rafay Mehmood of Express Tribune rated 2 out of 5 stars and criticised its script and camera work and said "Ho Mann Jahaan is a failed marriage between advertisement and film, and the rest is just too long to sit and absorb".
-Hamna Zubair of Dawn News praised its well selected cast and their acting.
+Hamna Zubair of Dawn News praised its well-selected cast and their acting.
 The editor also praised its strong hitting social message and wrote that "Ho Mann Jahaan succeeds in its aim to entertain, and I'm happy for everyone involved.
 Go watch the film, you'll like it".
-Fatima Aleem of nation gave it a rating of 7 out of 10 and praised the film's content and marked that "Movie had a good lesson for parents to let their children choose the career line they want to opt rather than compelling them to fulfill their dreams and live a life they never wished for".
+Fatima Aleem of The Nation gave it a rating of 7 out of 10 and praised the film's content and marked that "Movie had a good lesson for parents to let their children choose the career line they want to opt rather than compelling them to fulfill their dreams and live a life they never wished for".
 Editor of Dunya News praised the direction but criticised its predictable storyline and mainly praised Shehreyar Munawar's acting but pointed out more negatives than positives.
-Haider Janjua praised the film especially its actors and wrote that "All in all, Ho Mann Jahan is a really great and entertaining movie.
-Yes, it wasn't perfect and there is always room for improvement especially in the story department but the great thing for me which made it such a compelling and heartfelt movie was the messages that it had hidden in the shining glossy wrapping".
 Ujala Ali Khan of The National highly praised the film and wrote that "A highly relatable story featuring likeable characters, teamed with great performances by both the lead and supporting actors, makes for an easy, pleasant viewing experience".

 Galaxy Lollywood rated it 3 out of 5 stars and wrote that "Good performances by the lead actors, great music, some special guest appearances and a slowly moving plot await you.
-Its not the best that Pakistani Cinema has offered, but then its not the worst either".
+It's not the best that Pakistani Cinema has offered, but then it's not the worst either".

-Adnan Murad of the Blasting News gave film 3 out of 5 stars and praised the film's screenplay and wrote "‘Ho Mann Jahaan’ works brilliantly because of some tremendous and understated work from all departments.
-The dialogues are refreshingly witty but quite cheesy at some instances.
-However, the casual dialogue writing makes it easier for the viewers to relate with the characters".